March 25, 2021 21 min read

 For a successful white-collar individual, being the victim of a £125,000 gambling loss should not have been the case.
 After all, the victim was a trained professional whose specialty was numbers.
 Yet, gambling addiction always finds a way to convince us otherwise.

-Sure, this accountant’s story is not the worst, but it certainly shows how easily we could be tempted into going down the wrong path.
+Sure, this accountant’s story is not the worst, but it certainly shows how easily we can be tempted to take the wrong path.

 Conclusion